xynogen/GDrivePDFDownloader/README.md

 # Desc
-This was User Script that can download Readonly PDF Documents on Google Drive
+This was User Script that can download Readonly PDF, or PPTX Documents on Google Drive

 # Tips
 1. Zoom In the Document